Skywave LinuxSoftware Defined Radio for Global Online Listening

 Several types of software defined radios are supported by Skywave Linux:

 - WebSDR servers are located all over the world and provide easy access to the global airwaves through the web browser.
-In Skywave Linux, use the application called WebSDR and OpenWebRX Servers to call up the best servers.
-A modern web browser is all one needs to enjoy clean, stable, AM / FM / SSB reception using this cutting edge technology.
-Servers at the University of Twente (NL) and G4FPH, Stafford (UK) are particularly good.
+In Skywave Linux, use the web browser is packed with a curated set of bookmarks linking to the best servers.
+Thus, a moderately broad internet connection is all one needs to enjoy clean, stable, AM / FM / SSB reception using this cutting edge technology.
+WebSDR ervers at the University of Twente (NL) and G4FPH, Stafford (UK) are particularly good, for example.

-- OpenWebRX servers are a new type of internet accessible SDR, growing rapidly in number.
-Use the WebSDR and OpenWebRX Servers application to access several excellent sites around the world, such as Victoria, British Columbia (Canada), Overland Park, Kansas (USA) or Chiba, Japan.
-OpenWebRX is installed in Skywave Linux and capable of running RTL-SDR and other hardware.
+- OpenWebRX servers are a popular type of internet accessible radio, growing rapidly in number, mostly using KiwiSDR RF hardware.
+Use the curated set of web browser bookmarks to access several excellent sites around the world, such as the server in Victoria, British Columbia (Canada).

-- RTL-SDR devices used on the local system.
+- RTL-SDR devices used on the local computer system.
 Just plug-and-play!
 CubicSDR and Gqrx are the main applications for receiving AM / FM / SSB modes.
-QtRadio (via the RTL-SDR controller script) offers advanced noise reduction and very high quality AM / SSB / CW reception, plus FM up to a 200 kHz bandwidth.
-Dump1090 (Mutability version) is for monitoring aircraft ADS-B transmissions.
-ADS-B mapping is available from Dump1090's built in webserver.
-ADS-B data is also logged to a log file for further analysis if desired.
-ACARSDec and DumpVDL2 are multichannel decoders for aeronautical VHF data modes.
-Each is capable of simultaneously monitoring up to eight channels at once without scanning and also logging the data to an SQL compatible file.
-RTLSDR-Airband is a multichannel monitor for AM or FM voice modes (not limited to airband), capable of simultaneously monitoring eight channels without scanning, mixing and streaming audio to the internet via an Icecast server.
+Dump1090 (Flightaware version) is for monitoring aircraft ADS-B transmissions.
+ADS-B mapping is available with the help of Python3 libraries.
+ADS-B data is also logged to an SQL compatible database for further analysis if desired.
+ACARSDec and VDLM2dec are multichannel decoders for aeronautical VHF data modes.
+Each is capable of simultaneously monitoring several channels at once without scanning and also logging the data to an SQLite database file.
+RTLSDR-Airband is a hardware agnostic, multichannel monitor for AM or FM voice modes (not limited to airband), capable of simultaneously monitoring several channels without scanning, mixing and streaming audio locally (via PulseAudio) or to the internet (via Icecast server).